 Grocery pickup services from Walmart and others are becoming a lifesaver for busy Americans who want to save time and money.

 Whether you’re a parent trying to avoid the “Can I get a toy?” conversation or a single person who would rather not leave the car during a storm, you can see how this service can be a huge convenience.

 I gave Walmart Grocery a try to find out if it’s as good as it sounds.
 Let me walk you through how it went…

 1. Reserve a Time and Start Shopping!

 To get started with Walmart Grocery, I signed in to my account at https://grocery.walmart.com.
-You can also download the Walmart Grocery app, which is separate from the Walmart app.
+You can also access online grocery directly from the Walmart app.

 From there, I selected my local Walmart store and reserved a one-hour pickup time.
 There were options from 8 a.m. to 8 p.m.